koinos/koinos-mq-cpp/README.md

 This project's structure follows the [Pitchfork](https://api.csswg.org/bikeshed/?force=1&url=https://raw.githubusercontent.com/vector-of-bool/pitchfork/develop/data/spec.bs) specification.

 ```
 ├── build/    # An ephemeral directory for building the project.
 Not checked in, but excluded via .gitignore.
+├── examples/ # Contains all source code and private headers for Koinos MQ examples.
 ├── include/  # Contains all public headers for the Koinos MQ.
 └── src/      # Contains all source code and private headers for Koinos MQ.
 ```

 ### Building